nstockton/speechlight/README.md

 ## License And Credits

-Speechlight is licensed under the terms of the [Mozilla Public License, version 2.0.][License Page] Speechlight was originally created by [Nick Stockton.][Nick Stockton GitHub] macOS support by Jacob Schmude.
+Speechlight is licensed under the terms of the [MIT License.][License Page] Speechlight was originally created by [Nick Stockton.][Nick Stockton GitHub] macOS support by Jacob Schmude.